We practice what we preach

 8Untagged (U)DMZ Server 4

 Select VLAN 10 from the dropdown menu.
-Set Port 1 as “Tagged” (T) to receive tagged VLAN10 from UniFi Port 10.
+Set Port 1 as “Tagged” (T) for the uplink to UniFi Port 10.
 Set Ports 5-8 as “Untagged” (U) for DMZ servers.

 Netgear VLAN 10 membership showing Port 1 as Tagged (T) and Ports 5-8 as Untagged (U)